dispatchrun/dispatch-py/README.md

 ## Usage

-The SDK allows Python applications to declare *Stateful Functions* that the Dispatch scheduler can orchestrate.
-This is the bare minimum structure used to declare stateful functions:
+The SDK allows Python applications to declare functions that Dispatch can
+orchestrate:

 ```python
 @dispatch.function
 def action(msg):
     ...
 ```

-The **@dispatch.function** decorator declares a function that can be run by the Dispatch scheduler.
+The **@dispatch.function** decorator declares a function that can be run by Dispatch.
 The call has durable execution semantics; if the function fails with a temporary error, it is automatically retried, even if the program is restarted, or if multiple instances are deployed.

-In this example, the decorator adds a method to the `action` object, allowing the program to dispatch an asynchronous invocation of the function; for example:
+The SDK adds a method to the `action` object, allowing the program to dispatch an asynchronous invocation of the function; for example:

 ```python
 action.dispatch('hello')
 ```

 ### Configuration

-To interact with stateful functions, the SDK needs to be configured with the address at which the server can be reached.
-The Dispatch API Key must also be set, and optionally, a public signing key should be configured to verify that requests received by the stateful functions originated from the Dispatch scheduler.
+In order for Dispatch to interact with functions remotely, the SDK needs to be configured with the address at which the server can be reached.
+The Dispatch API Key must also be set, and optionally, a public signing key should be configured to verify that requests originated from Dispatch.
 These configuration options can be passed as arguments to the the `Dispatch` constructor, but by default they will be loaded from environment
 variables: